-Call it travel packing, or vacation packing – at the end of the day, a carry-on holiday packing list is a necessity to ensure you’re covered from take-off to landing.
+Call it a holiday packing list, or shoving everything you own in a suitcase list – at the end of the day, a carry-on holiday packing list is a necessity to ensure you’re covered from take-off to landing.
 As a recovering over-packer and seasoned traveler, I can vouch for this carefully crafted ultimate holiday packing checklist.

 When I say ultimate carry-on checklist, I mean business.
 This isn’t your average carry-on travel holiday packing list – this is the mother of all carry-on checklists with 40+ items.
 Let’s dive in, shall we!